-There was a time when anthropologists only studied exotic cultures and sociologists concentrated on modern industrial societies.
-The scholars who eventually became known as anthropologists originally worked on behalf of European entrepreneurs who invested heavily in foreign markets in Southeast Asia, Africa and other centers of international trade (Hays, 1964; Harris, 1968).
+1964; Harris, 1968).
 The languages and behaviors of these peoples were exotic.
 They were very different from the industrialized nations of Europe during the eighteenth and nineteenth centuries.
 Many of these earlier scholars developed models of anthropology in which people were placed in developmental hierarchies.
 At the zenith of these systems of humanity, one always found the representation of European culture.
-It was assumed, of course, that European society was the most evolved of all human system.
+It was assumed, of course, that European society was the most evolved of all human systems.
 But, even though this framework of Social Darwinism (Harris, 1968: chapter five) did not remain as the controlling and defining feature of cultural anthropology, the emphasis on exotic languages and cultures remained as tacit assumptions in all anthropological research since that time.
 Eventually, however, other scholars became interested in other cultures and this led the research in a new direction.
-This is particularly true of the work of Humboldt (1841) who had lived in Java, spoke the language, and was familiar with the culture.
-He raised the issue from one of European ethnocentrism to one of issues of linguistic variability and human development (Humboldt, 1971).
-With his entrance into the study of culture, anthropologists raised a variety of new issues as cultural anthropologists shifted to the study of cultural system, language and cultural value, culture and environment, psychological types across culture, and so on.
-(Harris, 1968; Montagu, 1974; White, 1975).
-But in contemporary research, the approach to the study of culture is currently practiced by Clifford Geertz (1973, 1983, 1988) differs substantially with those occasioned by another practicing anthropologist, Marvin Harris (1974, 1977, 1979).
-As a consequence, many cultural anthropologists are calling for a redefinition of their discipline (Boon, 1982; Peacock, 1986; Shweder and LeVine, 1984).
+This is particularly true of the work of Wilhelm von Humboldt (1841) who had lived in Java, spoke the language, and was familiar with the culture.
+He raised the issue from one of European ethnocentrism to one of issues of linguistic variability and human development (von Humboldt, 1971).
+With his entrance into the study of culture, anthropologists raised a variety of new issues as cultural anthropologists shifted to the study of cultural system, language and cultural value, culture and environment, psychological types across culture, and so on (Harris, 1968; Montagu, 1974; White, 1975).
+But in contemporary research, the approach to the study of culture currently practiced by Clifford Geertz (1973, 1983, 1988) differs substantially with those occasioned by another practicing anthropologist, Marvin Harris (1974, 1977, 1979).
+As a consequence, many cultural anthropologists are calling for a redefinition of their discipline (Boon, 1982; Peacock, 1986; Shweder & LeVine, 1984).

 Sociologists also study culture.
 They differ from anthropologists, however, by focusing on the subcultures of industrial society rather than exotic foreign cultures.
 They also differ in their historical development as a discipline.
 The rise of sociology is linked to the milieu surrounding the French revolution (Barnes, 1948; Mitchell, 1968).
 The aristocracy of Europe found it necessary to study the masses in order to better control them (Sennett, 1978, Part III; 1981).
-Hence, the original studies of sociology focused on the divisions of labor in society (Durkheim, 1964), social bonding (Tonnies, 1974), the secular analysis of religious behavior (Weber, 1964), the Protestant ethic and the spirit of capitalism (Tawney, 1954; Weber, 1958), the rise of science as a social force (Brown, 1978; Hooykaas, 1972), the study of the disintegration (anomie) of social bonds or alienation (Ollman, 1978; Schacht, 1970), and even topics as the sociology of consciousness through class structure (Brown and Lyman, 1978; Ossowski, 1963).
+Hence, the original studies of sociology focused on the divisions of labor in society (Durkheim, 1964), social bonding (Tonnies, 1974), the secular analysis of religious behavior (Weber, 1964), the Protestant ethic and the spirit of capitalism (Tawney, 1954; Weber, 1958), the rise of science as a social force (Brown, 1978; Hooykaas, 1972), the study of the disintegration (anomie) of social bonds or alienation (Ollman, 1978; Schacht, 1970), and even topics such as the sociology of consciousness through class structure (Brown & Lyman, 1978; Ossowski, 1963).
 Hence, sociologists envisioned cultures from a disparate tradition with its own special vocabulary, theoretical constructs, and political needs.
-Even when they have shared a common vocabulary such as in ethnomethodology (Douglas, 1980: chapter 5; Mehan and Wood, 1975), their way of doing field work differs substantially from that of anthropologists (Turner, 1974).
+Even when they have shared a common vocabulary such as in ethnomethodology (Douglas, 1980: chapter 5; Mehan & Wood, 1975), their way of doing field work differs substantially from that of anthropologists (Turner, 1974).